jassq/AI/README.md

 # AI
-This is my first experience in github
+bellow codes is something about my treasure during i do the research in artificial intelligent